-- (1) All forms filed for approval shall be included with the filing.
+- (1) All forms filed for approval be included with the filing.
 Changes to a previously approved form shall be highlighted.
-The specifications page of a policy shall be completed with hypothetical data that is realistic and consistent with the other contents of the policy and any required actuarial memorandum in support of nonforfeiture values. - (2) If a filing is being submitted on behalf of a company, include a letter or other document authorizing the firm to file on behalf of the insurer with the filing.
+The specifications page of a policy shall be completed with hypothetical data that is realistic and consistent with the other contents of the policy and any required actuarial memorandum in support of nonforfeiture values. - (2) If a filing is being submitted on behalf of a company, include a letter or other document authorizing the firm to file on behalf of the company.